homearanya/active-escapes/src/pages/tours/fynbos-hiking-trail.md

   order: 1
   image: ../../img/listing/wcape-fynbostrail.jpg
   title: Fynbos Slackpacking Trail
-  description: This unique nature trail in the heart of the Cape Floral Kingdom, is just 2 hours from Cape Town and close to Hermanus in the Overberg.
-Two or three night trail options take hikers through coastal and mountain fynbos, remote forests, and visits some fascinating environmental and social projects along the way.
-Enjoy knowledgeable guides, the opportunity to plant a tree in your name, and locally grown and sourced food and wine on this eco-trail.
+  description: This unique nature trail, in the heart of the Cape Floral Kingdom, is just 2hr from Cape Town, close to Hermanus in the Overberg.
+Two or three night trail options take hikers through coastal and mountain fynbos, remote forests, and visit some fascinating environmental and social projects along the way.
+Enjoy knowledgeable guides, the opportunity to plant a tree in your name, and locally grown food and wine on this eco-trail.
   emailLink: mailto:tours@active-escapes.co.za?subject=Fynbos Slackpacker – Western Cape Destination Listing
 ---